S T A T E O F N E W Y O R K

 the environmental conservation law.

-conservation and health shall propose new standards, and update any
+adopt and promulgate new standards, and update any existing standards as

 EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets